SolaceProducts/terraform-solacebrokerappliance-jndi/examples/local-transactions-support/README.md

 # Connection Factory with Local Transactions Support Example

-Configuration in this directory creates a [connection factory](https://docs.solace.com/API/Solace-JMS-API/Connection-Factories.htm) object in the JNDI store on the PubSub+ event broker, with local transactions support.
+Configuration in this directory creates a [connection factory](https://docs.solace.com/API/Solace-JMS-API/Connection-Factories.htm) object in the JNDI store on the PubSub+ appliance, with local transactions support.

 ## Module Configuration in the Example